 B-40-30 Periodic Workshops.
 The Board, by majority vote, shall call for Board workshops as deemed necessary and appropriate.
-The workshops shall be held separate from regular and special meetings of the Board at a time and place to be determined by majority vote of the Board.
-The General Manager shall recommend appropriate items to be discussed at the workshops.
-The agenda for workshops shall be determined by majority vote of the Board, in cooperation with the Board President and General Manager and posted as are regular meeting of the Board.
+The workshops may be held separate from regular and special meetings of the Board at a time and place to be determined by majority vote of the Board.
+The agenda for workshops shall be determined in cooperation with the Board President and General Manager and posted as are regular meetings of the Board.

 B-40-30-1 Action Plan.
-Workshops shall generally intend to identify key issues facing the District and provide the opportunity to develop an Action Plan that addresses those issues with specific actions, along with a timeline and responsibilities for carrying out the Action Plan to achieve District goals.
+Workshops shall generally intend to identify key issues facing the District and provide the opportunity to develop an Action Plan that address those issues with specific actions, along with a timeline and responsibilities for carrying out said actions.

-Resolution No. 2009-1872 Date Approved: July 9, 2009 President of the Board Supersedes:
+Resolution No. 2022-2252 Date Approved: May 5, 2022 President of the Board Last Reviewed: May 5, 2022